top of page

 exterior of a yellow building with landscaping

-Remember here that the coveted 'nero oro', or black gold balsamico is the best of the best in all the world.
-It is a thick, rich glaze perfect for pairing with parmigiano-reggiano or other aged cheeses.
+Here discover the coveted 'nero oro', or black gold balsamico, which is the best of the best in all the world.

 A regular bottle of this can cost over $100 but makes for a wonderful souvenir that will literally last you years.
 My parents still have theirs from a decade ago.

 On this tour you'll learn about the incredibly fascinating process for making balsamic vinegar, including the intricacies that go into the IGP and DOP certifications.
-You'll learn about the aging, labeling, and of course sample lots of great options, including some more modern and offbeat options like these balsamic pearls.

 balsamic pearls on a spoon